MatthewAKelly/HDM/README.md

 LESS EASY INSTALL

-1. Downloaded the latest and greatest and most up-to-date version of Python ACT-r from https://github.com/tcstewar/ccmsuite
+1. Downloaded the latest and greatest and most up-to-date version of Python ACT-R from https://github.com/tcstewar/ccmsuite

 2. Download hdm.py from this repository and place it in ccmsuite/ccm/lib/actr/hdm.py